peterlamar/CIGJenkins/README.md

 ./graphanaup.sh
 ```

 Once its running, visit localhost:3000 and config Grafana to communicate with our influxDB instance.
+The defaul
+[login](https://hub.docker.com/r/grafana/grafana/) is admin/admin and you will be prompted to change it upon login.

 ![alt text](https://github.com/peterlamar/influxops/blob/master/img/grafanaconfig.png "Grafana influxdb config")